Not-Juan-D/Alfred/README.md

 And the Reading List Creator will mainly be used for saving lecture links and learning materials, but this can easily be achieved with the bookmark functions of each web browser, making it not very critical in improving user experience.

-Therefore I have made the decision to give students the ability to look up certain concepts and related topics directly from Wikipedia, which will help them save valuable time wandering around the web for them.
+So I have made the decision to give students the ability to look up certain concepts and related topics directly from Wikipedia, which will help them save valuable time wandering around the web for them.

+This way they will benefit more directly from my solution, enhancing their problem-solving speed with highly refined tactics and concepts in hand.

 ## Music Player

 I have decided not to include a music player in my web-app prototype based on user and technical research.

-To justify, I went back to my 20 context research participants and asked them whether they would be eager use an embedded music player rather than the services they were currently using.
+To justify, I went back to my 20 context research participants and decided to ask them whether they would be eager use an embedded music player rather than the services they were currently using.

+I was lucky enough to get in touch with a handful of former participants, and interview them face to face or via discord call.

-No one gave a definitive(positive) answer, mainly because they're already used to their preferred services or apps, and they would have to 'redesign' everything if they decided to move to an embedded player.
-Here are some quotes from users;
+However, no one gave a definitive(positive) answer, mainly because they're already used to their preferred services or apps, and they would have to 'redesign' everything if they decided to move to an embedded player.

+Here are some quotes from the sessions;

 ***